Kehrlann/sso-live-coding/slides/slides.md

 hideInToc: true
 ---

-# Le programme
+# What we'll talk about

 <Toc maxDepth="2"></Toc>

 ---
 layout: section
-title: "OAuth2, OpenID: qu'est-ce que c'est?"
+title: "OAuth2, OpenID: What's that?"
 ---

 # OAuth2, OpenID
 <br >

-## C'est quoi, au juste?
+## What even is this?

 ---
 title: OAuth2